Technigo/project-survey/pull_request_template.md

-Link to my deployed project:
+Link to my deployed project: https://rebeka-project-survey.netlify.app/

 My reflections on how this week's project turned out:

-Things I'd like to have clarified or explained in more detail:
+I am in the middle of the moving process, therefore moving company theme.
+I enjoyed building form logic using states and spent more time on that rather than styling.